Skip to main content

 Spanish Teacher Education Sequence

-The number of hours required for the Major in Spanish for Teacher Education depends upon the level at which a student begins the program.
-Students with no previous study in Spanish begin the language with SPA 111 and must complete 75 hours.
-Students with 2 years of high school Spanish (or equivalent) normally begin with SPA 112 and must complete 71 hours beyond SPA 111.
-Students with 3 years of high school Spanish (or equivalent) normally begin with SPA 115 and must complete 67 hours beyond SPA 111 and SPA 112.
+Requirements in the Major in Spanish for Teacher Education begin at the SPA 115 level, however students may need to start in SPA 111 and/or SPA 112.
+Students with no previous study in Spanish begin the language with SPA 111.
+Students with 2 years of high school Spanish (or equivalent) normally begin with SPA 112.
+Students with 3-4 years of high school Spanish (or equivalent) normally begin with SPA 115.

 • Part of entitlement program leading to a professional educator license with K-12 endorsement.